JesusL1/webextension-pricewatcher/README.md

 PriceWatcher is a Firefox web browser extension that allows users to easily add a product to a watchlist with the click of a button and receive an email notification when the product's price is discounted.

-Currently the following websites that are supported are:
+Currently the following websites are supported:
 * [93Brand](https://93brand.com/)
 * [Amazon](https://amazon.com/)
 * [Banana Republic](https://bananarepublic.gap.com/)